 HMIS User Level – HMIS users are assigned a specific user level that limits the data the user is able to access in the database.

-HMIS Vendor – the Vermont HMIS software vendor is WellSky.
+HMIS Vendor – The Vermont HMIS software vendor is WellSky.
 The HMIS vendor designs the HMIS and provides ongoing support to the System Administrators.

-Minimum Data Entry Standards – a minimum set of questions that must be completed for each client to provide data for use in aggregate analysis.
+Minimum Data Entry Standards – A minimum set of questions that must be completed for each client to provide data for use in aggregate analysis.

 Official Volunteer - A recognized and consistent unpaid member of a user agency.
 They may or may not have access to the VT HMIS.
 To have access they must pass and adhere to the minimum training and security standards.

-Open Data – does not contain personal identifying information.
+Open Data – Does not contain personal identifying information.

-Partner Agencies – the homeless service organizations that use HMIS.
+Partner Agencies – The homeless service organizations that use HMIS.

-System Administrators – staff in the Division of Housing who are responsible for overseeing HMIS users and use in Vermont.
-The System Administrators allow users HMIS access and provide training; ensure user compliance with HMIS policies and procedures; and make policy recommendations to the Steering Committee.
+System Administrators –The System Administrators allow users HMIS access and provide training; ensure user compliance with HMIS policies and procedures; and make policy recommendations to the Steering Committee.

-Shared Data – unrestricted information that has been entered by one provider and is visible to other providers using HMIS.
+Shared Data – Unrestricted information that has been entered by one provider and is visible to other providers using HMIS.

-Unpublished Restricted Access Data – information scheduled, but not yet approved, for publication.
+Unpublished Restricted Access Data – Information scheduled, but not yet approved, for publication.

-Victim Service Provider – a nonprofit agency with a primary mission to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.
+Victim Service Provider – A nonprofit agency with a primary mission to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.

 6. Appendices